No-Cash-7970/duckySigner/docs/decisions/20250619-dapp-connect-protocol.md

    2. DApp → Server: Send request to `/session/init`, providing dApp ID
    3. Server: Validate received dApp ID
    4. Server: Generate confirmation key pair (confirmation ID + confirmation secret key) and confirmation data (date created, expiration, etc.) and store it into an encrypted database file protected by the user's password
-   5. Server: Generate session key pair (session ID & session secret key)
+   5. Server: Generate session key pair (session ID & session secret key).
+      - **Note:** Generating the session key pair and placing it into the confirmation token ensures that a confirmation token is only used once because the server cannot store multiple sessions same session ID.
+If there is an attempt to use an unexpired confirmation token after it has be used, the server will reject it because it already stores a session with the session ID within the confirmation token.
    6. Server: Generate a "confirmation code"
    7. Server: Use the confirmation key to create an encrypted "confirmation token" in [PASETO](https://paseto.io/) format that contains the dApp ID, session key pair, confirmation data and confirmation code
    8. Server → DApp: Send authenticated response containing confirmation ID, data, code and token